Flank/flank-dashboard/metrics/cli/docs/features/update/06_update_feature.md

 - for the parsing configuration action:
   - should consume the configuration file path via the command line arguments;
   - should read the configuration from the `YAML` configuration file.
+  - should stop the redeploy process of the Metrics CLI if the provided YAML file does not contain required attributes
+  - should stop the redeploy process of the Metrics CLI if the provided file is not valid YAML or does not exist.
 - for the redeploying action:
   - should populate the Web Metrics Config variables;
   - should stop the redeploy process of the Metrics CLI if something went wrong during the process;